Firmwide Chair, Pro Bono Committee

 Co-Chair, Diversity Outreach Subcommittee

-Whether I am in a courtroom, a board room, or a conference room, I am a persuasive advocate.
-I am engaged to develop business-focused strategies to identify risk, structure cost-efficient action plans to minimize risk, and execute the process forward.
 My clients describe me as their go-to attorney in complex matters after things went terribly wrong.
-And, when litigation arises, I have experience litigating a diverse menu of issues across broad subject matter areas and industries, including intellectual property or employment, securities fraud or breach of fiduciary duties, structured finance disputes or the old faithful breach of complex commercial contract cases, where everyone claims to be right.
+And, when litigation arises, I have wide-ranging litigation and first chair trial experience in a diverse menu of issues across broad subject matter areas and industries, including employment, intellectual property, class actions, securities fraud, structured finance disputes or the old faithful breach of complex commercial contract matters, where everyone claims to be right.

-I am a trusted legal advisor because I understand the corporate and political culture of my clients and listen to the needs of the board, senior management and in-house counsel, which fosters a working climate of inclusion and cooperation, and builds a sense of confidence that challenges can be met.
+I am a trusted legal advisor because I understand my client’s corporate and political culture and listen to the needs of all stakeholders.
+I respect equally, which yields innovation and motivation to get results.
+I make my decisions driven by solid judgement, honor and conviction.
+This approach fosters a working climate of inclusion and cooperation and builds a sense of confidence that challenges can be met.

-My leadership role at the firm includes serving as co-chair of the firm's Diversity Outreach Subcommittee and managing the New York office's extensive pro bono efforts.
+My leadership role at the firm includes Firmwide Chair of the Pro Bono Initiative and Co-Chair of the firm’s Diversity Outreach Subcommittee.
 As a leader, I listen, empathize, champion and act.
-I engage in pro bono representation and guide other attorneys in their pro bono matters.

-Outside my law practice, I help inner city children who need backpacks and school supplies for school and gift-wrap books for children who spend their holidays in domestic violence shelters.
+Outside my law practice, I help inner city children who need backpacks and school supplies for school and gift-wrap books for children who spend their holidays in domestic violence shelters in New Jersey.
 My passions are infectious and I rally my colleagues to join and support these efforts.